-“Monetary policy can no longer be the main engine of economic growth, and other policy drivers need to kick in to ensure the global economy achieves sustainable momentum,” the Basel, Switzerland-based BIS said in its annual economic report.
+“Monetary policy can no longer be the main engine of economic growth, and other policy drivers need to kick in to ensure the global economy achieves sustainable momentum,” the Swiss-based BIS said in its annual economic report.

 At the Group of 20 summit in Osaka, Japan, U.S. President Donald Trump met on the sidelines with China's President Xi Jinping to discuss ways of ending their trade war.
 Trump has imposed new tariffs, however, seeking to lower China’s trade surplus while angling for a new trade deal.

 To keep the global economy on track, BIS urged governments to adopt pro-growth measures such as reducing bureaucracy for businesses and greater spending for infrastructure.